Global Atomic provides a profitable and unique combination of high-grade uranium development and cash-flowing zinc concentrate production.

 In December 2020, Dasa received its mining permit from the Government of Niger.
 In January 2021, Dasa received its Environmental Compliance Certificate and is now fully permitted.

-Surface infrastructure and a mining work force are in place to support mine development.
-Detailed engineering and project financing for the construction of the processing plant are in progress.
+Surface infrastructure and a mining work force are in place to support mine development, approximately 450 employees and contractors currently at the site.
+Detailed engineering is nearing completion and project financing for the construction of the processing plant is well advanced.

 Global Atomic also holds a 49% interest in the Befesa Silvermet Turkey, S.L. (“BST”) Joint Venture, which operates a modern zinc production plant located in Iskenderun, Turkey.
 The plant recovers zinc from Electric Arc Furnace Dust (“EAFD”) to produce a high-grade zinc oxide concentrate which is sold to zinc smelters around the world.
 The Company’s joint venture partner is Befesa S.A. (“Befesa”), the market leader in EAFD recycling, capturing approximately 50% of the European EAFD market with facilities located throughout Europe, Asia and the United States.
 Befesa holds a 51% interest in and is the operator of the BST Joint Venture.